-7. A ttached are copies of original documents of: Articles of Incorporation or Certificate of Registration/Incorporation of firm named in 1, above.
+AFRICA 7. / Attached are copies of original documents of: Articles of Incorporation or Certificate of Registration/Incorporation of firm named in 1, above.
 In case of government owned entity from the Purchaser's country, documents establishing legal and financial autonomy and compliance with the principles of commercial law.

-ANNEX 4: FRAMEWORK AGREEMENT TEMPLATE
+ANNEX 4: FRAMEWORK AGREEMENT TEMPLATE FRAMEWORK AGREEMENT

-FRAMEWORK AGREEMENT

-Framework Agreement with: Insert Firm
+Framework Agreement with: Insert Individual name